kubernetes/enhancements/keps/sig-cli/3638-built-in-command-shadowing/README.md

 -->

 Tests should include;
+- Create custom resource `foo` and `foo2`
+- Add external plugin only for `kubectl-create-foo2` in test directory
-- Running `kubectl create CRD` and expects error
+- Running `kubectl create foo` and expects error
-- Running `kubectl create CRD --use-plugin` and expect it creates CRD whose plugin should be existed
+- Running `kubectl create foo2` and expect it creates `foo2` successfully
-- Running `kubectl set env --use-plugin` and expects error

 ##### e2e tests